jayefan/transformer.github.io/_posts/2023-11-09-transformer_time.md

 ---
 layout: distill
-title: Transformer with dynamic window for time series data
+title: Transformer for long sequence time series data
-description: A project for MIT 2023 Fall 6.S898 Deep Learning about exploration of transformer.
+description: A project for MIT 2023 Fall 6.S898 Deep Learning about the adaptation of transformer in long sequance time series data, in the case of traffic prediction.
 date: 2023-11-09
 htmlwidgets: true